A Unified Linear Speedup Analysis of Federated Averaging and Nesterov FedAvg: Setup

 Since federated learning usually involves an enormous amount of local devices, it is often more realistic to assume only a subset of local devices is active at each communication round (system heterogeneity).
-In this work, we consider both the case of \textbf{full participation} where the model is averaging over all devices at the communication round, i.e., $\mathbf{w}_{t+1}^{k} = \sum_{k=1}^N p_k \mathbf{v}_{t+1}^{k}$, and the case of \textbf{partial participation} where $|\cS_{t+1}| < N$.
-With partial participation, $\cS_{t+1}$ is obtained by two types of sampling schemes to simulate practical scenarios~\cite{li2019convergence}.
-For example, one scheme establishes $\cS_{t+1}$ by \emph{i.i.d.} sampling the devices with probability $p_k$ with replacement.
-Both schemes guarantee that gradient updates in FedAvg are unbiased stochastic versions of updates in FedAvg with full participation.
-For more details on the notations and setup, please refer to Section~\ref{sec:app:notations} in the appendix.
+In this work, we consider both the case of \textbf{full participation} where the model is averaged over all devices at each communication round, in which case $q_k=p_k$ for all $k$ and $\mathbf{w}_{t+1}^{k} = \sum_{k=1}^N p_k \mathbf{v}_{t+1}^{k}$ if $t+1 \in \mathcal{I}_{E}$, and the case of \textbf{partial participation} where $|\cS_{t+1}| < N$.

+With partial participation, we follow~\cite{li2018federated,karimireddy2019scaffold,li2019convergence} and assume that $\cS_{t+1}$ is obtained by one of two types of sampling schemes to simulate practical scenarios.
+One scheme establishes $\cS_{t+1}$ by \emph{i.i.d.} sampling the devices with probability $p_k$ with replacement, and uses $q_k=\frac{1}{K}$, where $K=|\mathcal{S}_{t+1}|$, while the other scheme samples $\cS_{t+1}$ uniformly \emph{i.i.d.} from all devices without replacement, and uses $q_k=p_k\frac{N}{K}$.
+Both schemes guarantee that gradient updates in FedAvg are unbiased stochastic versions of updates in FedAvg with full participation, which is important in the theoretical analysis of convergence.
+Because the original sampling scheme and weights proposed by \cite{mcmahan2016communication} lacks this desirable property, it is not considered in this paper.
+An interesting recent work \citep{chen2022optimal} proposes a new client selection procedure based on importance sampling that achieves better communication complexities than \emph{i.i.d.} sampling.
+For more details on the notations and setup as well as properties of the two sampling schemes, please refer to Appendix~\ref{sec:app:notations}.